Daasity’s Complete Guide to Multi-Touch Attribution

 It’s good to have this knowledge on your radar, but offline attribution is a whole other beast that we’re not going to get into in this post.

-Factor #3: Not all interactions have the same worth
+Factor #3: Not all interactions/touchpoints are equal

 Is first touch more important than last touch?
 What about all that stuff in the middle?
 Assigning weight or credit to the different touches a customer has in their journey can be confusing.

 The key is to think about your business goals and what you want to find out about your marketing efforts.
 Understanding the different models and what they can help you measure is a great place to start.

 There are several attribution models that you should know.
 We’ll review first-touch, last-touch, linear, time-decay, U-shaped, and W-shaped.
 Each one gives more or less credit to different touchpoints in the customer journey.